Big Changes Are Coming To The iPhone Notes App In iOS 18

 As for the second major feature AppleInsider reported on—the mathematical notation functions—it’s likely to appeal to fewer people than the audio recording function.
 However, for those who work in the science and technology fields, and for students, the feature could be a godsend.

-This feature is reportedly named “Math Notes.”
+This feature is reportedly named “Math Notes” inside Apple.

 “The feature is said to leverage connectivity with the company’s Calculator app, allowing users to integrate information from Calculator within the Notes app,” AppleInsider reported.
 “Though it remains incomplete at press time, the update is likely to usher in support for displaying proper mathematic notation, an essential shorthand for academic, science, and engineering applications.”